Cancel anytime

 Positioning

-Raytheon Technologies is a leading player in the aerospace and defense industry, with a strong presence in both commercial and military markets.
-Its competitive advantages include its diversified product portfolio, technological expertise, and strong relationships with government and commercial customers.
+Raytheon Technologies is a leading player due to its diverse portfolio, technological expertise, and strong relationships with government and commercial customers.
+It has competitive advantages in advanced technologies and global reach.

 Total Addressable Market (TAM)